zhxu73/atmosphere-ansible/ansible/roles/os-image-download/README.md

 Role Name
 =========

-Create an image(snapshot) from an VM instance the image
+Download a snapshot to an image file.

 Requirements
 ------------